JoshuaChan2024/IP-Address-Storage-Application-for-SoftPhone/README.md

 ## Some snapshots of my project
+### Features
+- Able to store up to 100 IP Addresses - Helps to consolidate all IP Addresses together which makes it easy to save and edit.
+- A functional numbered keypad that only works with the IP Address field.

+### Benefits
+- Significant Time Saving - Compared to Operator keying the IP address manually
+- Reduce Error - Operator keying in the wrong IP address.
+- Cost Saving - Satcom bandwidth is costly, and reduction in time can translate to real operational savings.
+- Automation - Address book can be updated by pre-configuration one time

 ### The final interface of the application.
 It consists of a list of the IP addresses stored and instructions to add new IP addresses.
 <p align="center">
 <img src="./assets/demo1.jpg" alt="ui" width="100%"/>